 Mile High Ministries was formed in 1988 as a collaborative effort between a group of churches, across denominational and cultural lines.
 Over the years, MHM has served the urban poor and marginalized of Denver deeply connected to our neighborhoods in numerous ways.
 NDC has partnered with MHM by specifically serving and supporting their Joshua Station initiative.

 Joshua Station is a faith-based community helping families make the transition from homelessness to a healthy, stable living environment.
 Since 2001, Joshua Station has provided long-term transformational housing and support for high-risk families with multiple barriers to self-sufficiency.
-We encourage NDC attenders to contact Joshua Station and find a way they can serve that fits their talents and passions.
-Corporately, NDC serves Joshua Station families in three key ways: D-Group Service Projects, Events and Drives, and Financial Support.
+We encourage NDC attendees to contact Joshua Station and find a way they can serve that fits their talents and passions.
+Corporately, NDC serves Joshua Station families in three key ways:

 D-Group Service Projects